dac6acc4f/Apollo/README.md

 - 1.0 -> Finish PHP7
 - ....

-Atention!
+Attention!
 All version have new biomes added and more changes in biomes :)

 ## Help Us Develop!
  We arn't a team of advanced coders, so other coders like you can help us improve our MCPE Server Software by creating a pull request or create request for collaborator ;)